Dutchess County Child Custody Lawyer

 What is the Difference Between Legal vs Physical Custody in New York?

-New York courts have jurisdiction to hear issues & make decisions regarding custody until the child is 17 years old.
+New York courts have jurisdiction to hear issues & make decisions regarding 17 year old custody rights.
 The courts grant custody on the best interests of the child standard.
 A child custody order directs amongst other things with whom the child will reside, major decision making, allocation of holidays & summer vacation.
 There are two parts to child custody: decision making and physical.

 - Legal Custody - refers to the right to make important major decisions about the child’s life such as education, medical care, and religion.
 If the judge grants joint legal custody, both parents make these decisions together.
 If the judge grants one parent sole legal custody, that parent is responsible for making major decisions for the child.
 There is also a hybrid of joint custody with final decision making authority where one parent has input and the other has final decision making authority.